Saamy Square

-Saamy Square (stylized as Saamy²) is a 2018 Indian Tamil-language action thriller film directed by Hari and produced by Shibu Thameens.
-The film, which is the sequel to Saamy, stars Vikram in a dual role, while Keerthy Suresh, Aishwarya Rajesh, Bobby Simha, Prabhu and Soori appear in supporting roles.
+Saamy Square is a 2018 Indian Tamil-language action film directed by Hari and produced by Sun pictures.
+The film, which is the sequel to Saamy, stars Vikram in a dual role as father and son, while Keerthy Suresh, Aishwarya Rajesh, Bobby Simha, Prabhu and Soori appear in supporting roles.
 The music was composed by Devi Sri Prasad.

-Saamy 2 was released on 21 September 2018 to mixed reviews from critics and become a box office failure.
+Saamy Square was released on 21 September 2018 to mixed reviews from critics and become a box office failure.